Jamaican Rum Cake

 Seductive in flavor, rum-soaked dried fruit makes this cake incredibly moist.
-Its a popular dessert throughout the islands of the Caribbean.

 - 2 cups coarsely chopped mixed dried fruit (raisins, apricots, cherries, figs or dates)